xnuinside/py-module-parser/README.md

 3. Implement parsing of nested classes

 ## Changelog
-** 0.3.0 - First stable release**
+** 0.4.0 - First stable release**

 1. Renamed FuncCallOutput to CallOutput to include Class calls as well as function calls.
 2. Added Enum to define available NodeTypes as py_module_parser.NodeTypes.
 3. Added parsing of function definition nodes.
 4. Implemented parsing of decorators.
-5. Added an optional group_by_type argument to PyModulesParser.
-If set to True, the output will be in the GroupNodesByType model, with keys such as imports, variables, classes, and functions, and all nodes will be grouped hierarchically inside them.
+5. Parser results can now be dumped to Python dictionaries or JSON, as well as grouped by type.
+For more details, please refer to the example/ directory and the README file.